mjub/transformer-from-scratch/README.md

 ![Python](https://img.shields.io/badge/Python-3.11.1-blue?logo=python)
 ![PyTorch](https://img.shields.io/badge/PyTorch-2.8.0-red?logo=pytorch)

-I trained a small GPT on nLab text and showed that delimiter-matching behavior rapidly localizes to a specific attention head.
+I trained a small GPT on nLab text and observed that a specific attention head consistently learned to match opening and closing delimiters.

 > This repository is not affiliated with the [nLab](https://ncatlab.org/nlab/show/HomePage) and its authors.